jsmarkus/csvedit/README.md

 ### Known bugs

-CSS styling in IE looks weird -_-
+ * CSS styling in IE looks weird -_-
+ * The values are sorted like strings

 ### Future improvements

  * Fix CSS for IE
  * Make normal Parser, that would parse CSV respecting quotes and escapes.
 Technologies - JISON parser generator.
  * Subscribe to incremental updates from textarea - detect which lines have been changed instead of redrawing all at once.
 Technologies: watch the caret position.
 If impossible, use textarea replacement libraries.
 Or use some kind of quick diff algorithm (for example store and compare SHA sum of each line) - for detecting which lines are actually changed.
+ * Sort values respecting types.
+Parser needs to detect types when parsing cells.
+Technologies: plain JavaScript.